 CURATORIAL BACK STORY

-The multi-disciplinary approach was born from the collectives individual participation in the merging of genres in the downtown New York City art scene.
-The Mob organized five shows during this time.
-“The Three Boys From Italy“ shown at the Three Boys from Italy Pizzeria in lower Jersey City, NJ.
-“The My-T-Fine Factory Show" was installed in the abandoned “My-T-Fine“ shipping office in a warehouse in Hoboken, NJ.
+The multi-disciplinary approach was born from the collective's individual participation in the merging of genres in the downtown New York City art scene.
+Mob organized five shows during this time.
+“Three Boys From Italy“ was shown at the Three Boys from Italy Pizzeria in lower Jersey City, NJ.
 “The Apartment Show” was set in a transitional living space in the Journal Square section of Jersey City, NJ.
-“Barbara Tedeschi At Roger JOHANSON D.D.S” in a local dental office.
-The last show was “Mob At Speedway” was shown at The Speedway Gallery in Boston, MA in 1991.
+"The My-T-Fine Show" was installed in the abandoned My-T-Fine shipping office in a warehouse in Hoboken, NJ.
+“Barbara Tedeschi at Roger Johansen, D.D.S”, was exhibited at a dental office also in Hoboken.
+The last show that Mob curated was, “Mob At Speedway” had been shown at The Speedway Gallery in Boston, MA in 1991.

 Following “East of Fresno” Doherty and Mc Glynn founded “Beautiful Fields” in 2013.
-The first show for this venture was, “Phenomena” a works on paper show at the “Phatory” gallery in New York’s East Village curated by Bill Doherty.
+The first show for this venture was, “Phenomena”.
+A works on paper show at the “Phatory” gallery in New York’s East Village curated by Bill Doherty.
 Later with a grant from Apex Art, “Memphis Social” was curated by both members of the team and was facilitated by Mc Glynn for downtown Memphis.